misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_user_uri_id> -g
 ```

-Your Spotify client needs to be installed and running for this feature to work.
+The Spotify client must be installed and running.

 Host Spotify auto-play is unavailable by default inside a container because the container cannot control the Spotify client running on the host.
 Run Spotify Monitor locally if you need `TRACK_SONGS` or `--track-in-spotify`.
 A container run prints one warning before monitoring and `--doctor` reports `[WARN]`, but the setting is not disabled automatically.

-The tool fully supports automatic playback on **Linux** and **macOS**.
-This means it will automatically play the changed track and can also pause or play the indicated track once the user becomes inactive (see the `SP_USER_GOT_OFFLINE_TRACK_ID` configuration option).
+On Linux and macOS, Spotify Monitor can play each reported track.
+It can also pause playback or play a selected track when the user becomes inactive.
+See `SP_USER_GOT_OFFLINE_TRACK_ID`.

-For **Windows**, it works in a semi-automatic way: if you have the Spotify client running and you are not listening to any song, then the first track will play automatically.
-However, subsequent tracks will be located in the client, but you will need to press the play button manually.
+On Windows, the first track can start if Spotify is open and currently idle.
+Later tracks are opened in Spotify but may require you to press Play.

 You can change the playback method per platform using the corresponding configuration option.